leonelmenaia/South-African-mobile-numbers-validation/README.md

 I implemented the "validate file" endpoint as a binary POST endpoint.
 This is what makes sense for a JSON API.
 The other way of implementing it would be a multipart/form-data and the API doesn't have form-data requests.

+PDO MySQL PHP extension helps preventing SQL Injection.

 ### Notes

 The environment variables are public in the repository.
 This may be fine for a local project with local databases, but it would not be optimal in a public web service.
 For that I would need to store the variables using CI/CD and pull them to the project.
 In this challenge there was no need to do that.

 I only implemented two ways of fixing phone numbers.
 Removing non digits and adding the full country indicative.
 For me, those seem to be the ideal.
 It doesn't make sense to add a single country indicative number or reversing the number.
 It would only produce invalid numbers.

+It's not possible to validate the same number or the same identifier.
+It doesn't make sense to save duplicate numbers and ids in a database.

 I focused on South African numbers and didn't implement other types of numbers.